-The Botanical Gardens is a popular visitation point and the Historic Picton Walking Tour offers a chance to view a number of heritage buildings, bridges, and tunnels.
+The Botanical Gardens is a popular visitation point.
 There is also a significant rail heritage, with a unique railway viaduct still in use on the main southern line as well as the Redbank Range Tunnel, fondly known by locals as the Mushroom Tunnel.

 Population (as at Census 2011): 4,595